Kage18/Rel-Event/README.md

 # SocialCircleEvents
 All required packages are in the requirements.txt file

-To install the packages,please do the following:(following steps are valid for ubuntu)
+To install the packages,do the following:
+(Steps valid for ubuntu systems)

+Install virtual environment(if not present already):

+    sudo pip3 install virtualenv

 Create a virtualenv by using the command:

     python3 -m virtualenv

-If virtualenv is not present, install it by using the command,
+Activate venv by using the command:

-    sudo pip3 install virtualenv
+    source <path_to_environment>/bin/activate

-Activate it by the command: source <path_to_environment>/bin/activate
+Install requirements for the project by running the command:

     pip install -r requirements.txt

-For Windows, use the equivalent windows commands
+For Windows, equivalent commands to set up virtual environment and install requirements can be used.

 To run the project do the following: